Category: Bulletins

 8.1 New vessels and existing vessels up to 12 years of age are assessed and accepted for registration without a pre-registration inspection.

-8.3 Vessels of 21 years of age or older, up to 25 years of age, are required to undergo a pre-registration inspection.
+8.2 Vessels of 13 years of age or older are required to undergo a pre-registration inspection.

 9. Alternative Entry Scheme